NBC Defense Military Academy

-The Marshal Semyon Timoshenko NBC Protection Military Academy (Военная академия РХБ защиты имени Маршала Советского Союза С. К. Тимошенко) is a military university in Kostroma in the Kostroma Oblast training officers for service in the Russian NBC Protection Troops of the Russian Ground Forces.
+The Marshal Semyon Timoshenko Nuclear, Biological and Chemical Defense Military Academy (Военная академия РХБ защиты имени Маршала Советского Союза С. К. Тимошенко) is a military university in Kostroma training officers for service in the Russian NBC Defense Troops of the Russian Ground Forces.
 It was established in 1932 in Moscow and is named after Semyon Timoshenko.
-Its duties are for the training of officers and NCOs in chemical warfare and defence.
-It has now opened its doors to engineering cadets as well.
+It provides training and conducts research related to the protection of military and civilian personnel from the weapons of mass destruction.

 History

 The Military Chemical Academy of the Red Army was created in accordance with the resolution Council of Labor and Defense and by direct order of the Revolutionary Military Council on 13 May 1932, on the basis of the military chemical department of the Military Technical Academy of the Red Army and the 2nd Moscow Institute of Chemical Technology.
 The formation of the academy was completed by 1 October 1932.
 Its structure included the military engineering, special and industrial faculties.
 By order of the Revolutionary Military Council on 15 May 1934, it was given the honorific name Kliment Voroshilov.
-In 1937, the academy was renamed to the Military Academy of Chemical Protection named after Voroshilov.
-In 1958, by decree of the Council of Ministers of the USSR of May 27 No. 2052, the academy was renamed into the Military Academy of Chemical Protection (the name of "Voroshilov" was withdrawn).
+In 1937, the academy was renamed to the Military Academy of Chemical Defense named after Voroshilov.
+In 1958, by decree of the Council of Ministers of the USSR of May 27 No. 2052, the academy was renamed into the Military Academy of Chemical Defense (the name of "Voroshilov" was withdrawn).
 In connection with the golden jubilee anniversary of the Soviet Army and the Soviet Navy in 1968, the Presidium of the Supreme Soviet of the Soviet Union on Defender of the Fatherland Day awarded the academy with the Order of the Red Banner.
 Two years later, it was given the honorific "Semyon Timoshenko".
 In 1982, it was awarded with the Order of the October Revolution in honour of the 50th anniversary.
 Over 30 graduates of the academy were awarded with the titles of the Hero of the Soviet Union, Hero of Socialist Labour, and Hero of Russia.

-Academy Band
+Academy Music Band

-The band was created in 1968 on the basis of the Band of the Kostroma Higher Command School of Chemical Defense and has taken part in all the most significant events of the Kostroma Territory.
+The band was created in 1968 on the basis of the Band of the Kostroma Higher Command School of Chemical Defense and has taken part in all the most significant events of the Kostroma Oblast.
 Over the years, the unit has been led by such military conductors as Alexei Dmitriev, Viktor Valuev, Alexander Kolesnikov (an Honored Artist of Uzbekistan), and Alexander Povzhik.
 Since 1999, the band has been led by Lieutenant Colonel Eduard Klein.
 It has performed during the opening of an automobile bridge across the Volga River, a new building of the railway station, a circus, and the first high-speed train from Kostroma-Yaroslavl.
 In 2002, the band took part in the visit of the Patriarch Alexy II of Moscow.
 In 2010, the band took part in the production of Modest Mussorgsky's opera Khovanshchina on Susaninskaya Square in Kostroma in collaboration with the Novaya Opera Theatre.
-From 2010-2012, the band participated in military parades on Red Square.
+From 2010 to 2012, the band participated in military parades on Red Square.